marefpceo/rock-papaer-scissors/README.md

-# rock-papaer-scissors
+# rock-paper-scissors
-Rock Paper Scissors game
+Rock Paper Scissors game  v.1

-Simple implementation of the classic "rock, paper, scissors" game using the Javascript console.
+The version is an expansion from the the simple implementation of the classic "rock, paper, scissors" game.
+The new version has moved from the the text and console game play to a GUI interface.

-The game prompts the user to enter "Rock", "Paper", or "Scissor" and the computer will generate a random selection.
-The two selection will be compared and the winner will be displayed in the console.
-The game will score the best out of 5 and declare the winner after completing the 5th round.